Ski holidays in Telluride, Colorado US

 Telluride is a unique and tucked away ski resort located in a box canyon in the Southwest corner of Colorado.
 What started off as a mining town later became a world class ski resort well known for its powder skiing.
 With more than 90 ski runs, the resort spans across 2,000 acres.
 Here you will find two gondolas and 18 ski lifts, as well as hike to terrain.
+Read our guide for all you need to know.

 Where